 SOFTS-Arabica coffee slides to two-month low, raw sugar eases

-LONDON, July 12 (Reuters) - Arabica coffee futures on ICE fell sharply to a two-month low on Tuesday, pressured by weakness of the currency of top producer Brazil and the prospect that a global economic downturn could curb consumption.
+NEW YORK/LONDON, July 12 (Reuters) - Arabica coffee futures on ICE fell sharply to a two-month low on Tuesday, pressured by weakness in the currency of top producer Brazil and the prospect that a global economic downturn could curb consumption.

 COFFEE